ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/02-Fast_Methods_to_Evaluate_Forces.md

 > AMBER force fields are developed with hard truncation.
 Do not use switching or shifting with these force fields.
 {: .callout}

-## Truncation of the Electrostatic Interactions
-Electrostatic interactions occurring over long distances are known to be important for biological molecules.
-Electrostatic interactions decay slowly and simple increase of the cutoff distance to account for long-range interactions can dramatically raise the computational cost.
-In periodic simulation systems, the most commonly used method for calculation of long-range electrostatic interactions is particle-mesh Ewald.
-In this method, the electrostatic interaction is divided into two parts: a short-range contribution, and a long-range contribution.
-The short-range contribution is calculated by exact summation of all pairwise interactions of atoms separated by a distance that is less than cutoff in real space.
-The forces beyond the cutoff radius are approximated on the grid in Fourier space commonly by the Particle-Mesh Ewald (PME) method.

 > ## Selecting Cutoff Distance
 > **GROMACS**